LordMero/pyGit/README.md

 # pyGIT

-pyGIT is an unitility that uses github api to handle remote repositories actions like creation, list and deletion right from the terminal.
+pyGIT is a Python3 utility that uses github api to handle remote repositories actions like creation, list and deletion right from the terminal.

 # Features
 with pyGit you can: